9 Steps to Dealing with Groin Strain

 - Test.
 When you feel like you are ready to return to your activity, go through all the motions necessary to participate.
 It is only safe to return to the activity when there is no pain doing these actions.

 - Stretch.
 As the pain begins to subside you can begin doing easy stretches to aid healing.
 Butterfly pose is an easy position and you can use your arms and core to push yourself deeper into the pose as you heal.
-Butterfly is a gentle pose that shouldn’t put too much strain on your injury, however only you know your body and it is important to stop if there is any pain.
+The butterfly is a gentle pose that shouldn’t put too much strain on your injury, however only you know your body and it is important to stop if there is any pain.

 - Know when to stop.
 Don’t push yourself back to your highest intensity.
 Gradually work your way back to your usual activity by slowly increasing the intensity and range of motion each week.